A Party of Astronomic Proportions

 Every Saturday from May through Labor Day weekend, weather dependent, crowds ranging from 100 to 500 people gather at Cedar Break’s main overlook, Point Supreme, to gaze up at the region’s amazing dark skies and explore the stars and the planets that make up the solar system.

-Cedar Breaks offers the ideal viewing for such an activity.
+Cedar Breaks is one of the best places for stargazing because of the ideal viewing conditions it offers.
 “It’s absolutely amazing here.
 The skies are so dark because we are located at more than 10,000 feet above sea level, and we’re far away from any light pollution,” Sorenson says.
 “There are so many things you can see up here that you can’t see down in Cedar City or in any metropolitan area.”

-The program starts at approximately 9 p.m., with Sorenson, who has hosted it for the past three years, at the helm.
+The program starts at approximately 9 p.m., with Sorenson, who has hosted the weekly eventfor the past three years, at the helm.
 At most star parties you’ll start by watching the closest star, our sun, set behind the western hills.
-Then the more distant stars begin to show up across the dark sky.
+Then the more distant stars begin to show up across the dark sky and the star-studded gazing starts.

 You can utilize the park’s three telescopes to view planets and other objects within the solar system, such as Saturn, Jupiter, and Mars — all easily spotted this summer.
 Depending on its cycle, the moon may be a topic of discussion as well.
 Sorenson usually starts his tour around the constellations around 10 p.m.